Buying Advice Guide

 Choosing the right CPU:

 If you are looking to play a certain game, it's always good to have a look at the system requirements so you can choose hardware strong enough to handle that particular game.
-A game may state it needs at minimum an i7 - 4770 (launched in 2013) but what a lot of people don't realize is that newer i3 processors out perform these older processors considerably.
-For example, the latest i3 - 13100F is as fast for gaming as an i7 - 8700.
+A game may state it needs at minimum an i7 - 4770 (launched in 2013) but newer i3 processors out perform these older processors considerably.
+For example, the latest i3 - 14100 is faster for gaming than an i7 - 9700.

 The issue with buying into old hardware is that you're locked into that architecture.
-If you have a PC with an i7 8700, that's basically the fastest processor you can get for that particular motherboard, so you're stuck and have to upgrade.
-With the i3 13100F, you have 13th Gen i5's and i7's to move up to.
-Using the latest hardware has it's benefits and saves you money in the long run.
+If you have a PC with an i7 9700, the only step up is the i9 9900.
+With the i3 14100, you have 14th Generation i5's, i7's and i9's to move up to.
+Using the latest hardware has it's benefits and saves you money in the long run, even if you're going to start at the lower end.

 2. Graphics Processing Unit (GPU)